jwdevos/proliferous-tech-blog/content/blogs/20170415-tips-and-tricks-for-a-mobile-eve-ng-lab.md

 Most of my lab work gets done on a laptop these days.
 I like to run an EVE-NG lab and connect it to several other VM's.
 There are some challenges in doing that on my mobile Windows device as compared to having a dedicated ESXi box for it.
 Most of those challenges are now solved so I'd like to share some of my findings.
 {{< blogimage "/img/posts/20170415-tips-and-tricks-for-a-mobile-eve-ng-lab/logo.png" >}}
 <!-- more -->
 I'll provide the challenges and solutions in two categories; hypervisor choice and connectivity options.
-If you just want to get started with EVE-NG, [this Lab Time article](https://www.lab-time.it/2017/04/11/setting-up-the-successor-to-unetlab-eve-ng/) will provide all the info you need in one place.
+If you just want to get started with EVE-NG, [this Proliferous Technology article](/blogs/20170411-setting-up-the-successor-to-unetlab-eve-ng/) will provide all the info you need in one place.
 Here are the challenges that I ran into:

 ##### Selecting a hypervisor
 The hypervisor you'll want to use depends on your requirements.
 Mine where: